 Skip to main content

 Enigm OS is a dedicated secure device platform within the Enigm ecosystem.
-It is designed to provide an additional layer of device trust, platform hardening, and operational security for users and deployments that require a controlled device environment.
+It is designed to provide an additional layer of Device Trust, platform hardening, and operational security for users and deployments that require a controlled device environment.
 Enigm OS is not the primary Enigm product.
 Enigm App remains the primary user-facing product for secure messaging, secure calls, account workflows, device association, and core user interaction.
-This document is intended for security auditors, enterprise customers, technical partners, and Android engineers.
-It describes Enigm OS at a public architecture level suitable for external review.
+For the user-facing first-run setup flow, see Enigm OS Quickstart.

 Overview